Matija Horvat

-Matija Horvat (born 7 May 1999) is a Croatian professional footballer who plays as a midfielder for Austrian club Admira Wacker.
+Matija Horvat (born 7 May 1999) is a Croatian professional footballer who plays as a midfielder for II liga club GKS Tychy.

 Club career

-On 29 January 2021, he signed a 1.5-year contract with TSV Hartberg.
+On 29 January 2021, Horvat signed an eighteen-month contract with TSV Hartberg.

-On 4 July 2024, Horvat moved to Admira Wacker.
+On 4 July 2024, he moved to Admira Wacker.

+On 20 June 2026, Horvat signed a one-year contract with Polish third tier club GKS Tychy.